 In the Pacific there is an island that look like a big fish sunning itself in the sea.
 Around it, blue dolphins swim.
 Once, Indians also lived on the island.
 When they left and sailed to the east, one young girl was left behind.
-It is not only an unusual adventure of survival, but also a tale of natural beauty and personal discovery.
+This is her story -- a story not only of an unusual adventure of survival, but also a tale of natural beauty and personal discovery.

-When the peaceful life in and around ancient Redwall Abbey is shattered by the arrival of the evil rat Cluny and his villainous hordes, Matthias, a young mouse, determines to find the legendary sword of Martin the Warrior which, he is convinced, will help Redwall's inhabitants destroy the enemy.
+When the peaceful life in and around ancient Redwall Abbey is shattered by the arrival of the evil rat Cluny and his villainous hordes, Matthias, a young mouse, determines to find the legendary sword of Martin the Warrior.
+This sword, Matthias is convinced, will help Redwall's inhabitants destroy the enemy.

 Billy has long dreamt of owning not one, but two, dogs.
 So when he's finally able to save up enough money for two pups to call his own -- Old Dan and Little Ann -- he's ecstatic.
-It doesn't matter that times are tough; together they'll roam the hills of the Ozarks.
 Soon Billy and his hounds become the finest hunting team in the valley.
-Stories of their great achievements spread throughout the region, and the combination of Old Dan's brawn, Little Ann's brains, and Billy's sheer will seems unbeatable.
-But tragedy awaits these determined hunters--now friends--and Billy learns that hope can grow out of despair, and that the seeds of the future can come from the scars of the past.
+Stories of their great achievements spread throughout the region.
+But tragedy awaits these determined hunters, and Billy learns that hope can grow out of despair, and that the seeds of the future can come from the scars of the past.

-Sixteen-year-old Kit Tyler is marked by suspicion and disapproval from the moment she arrives on the unfamiliar shores of colonial Connecticut in 1687.
-Alone and desperate, she has been forced to leave her beloved home on the island of Barbados and join a family she has never met.
-Just when it seems she must give up, she finds a kindred spirit.
-But Kit's friendship with Hannah Tupper, believed by the colonists to be a witch, proves more taboo than she could have imagined and ultimately forces Kit to choose between her heart and her duty.
+In 1687, 16-year-old Kit Tyler is marked by suspicion and disapproval from the moment she arrives on the shores of colonial Connecticut.
+Alone and desperate, she has been forced to leave her home on the island of Barbados and join a family she has never met.
+Just when it seems she must give up, she finds a kindred spirit, Hannah Tupper, believed by the colonists to be a witch.
+But Kit and Hannah's friendship proves more taboo than Kit could have imagined and ultimately forces Kit to choose between her heart and her duty.

 National Book Award Winner Jacqueline Woodson tells the moving story of her childhood in mesmerizing verse.
-Raised in South Carolina and New York, Woodson always felt halfway home in each place.
 In vivid poems, she shares what it was like to grow up as an African American in the 1960s and 1970s, living with the remnants of Jim Crow and her growing awareness of the Civil Rights movement.
-Woodson's eloquent poetry reflects the joy of finding her voice through writing stories, despite the fact that she struggled with reading as a child.
-Her love of stories inspired her and stayed with her, creating the first sparks of the gifted writer she was to become.
+Woodson's eloquent poetry reflects the joy of finding her voice through writing stories, despite the fact that she struggled with reading as a child, ultimately creating the first sparks of the gifted writer she was to become.

-Inside this book, you'll find stories of 50 extraordinary people such as: Evel Knievel, who jumped his motorcycle over 14 Greyhound buses The Iceman, the most well-preserved human, found in the ice after 5,300 years Sam Patch, who jumped Niagara Falls for $75 Helen Thayer, who walked to the North Pole alone Roy Sullivan, who was struck by lightning 7 times These intriguing facts and hundreds more await curious readers, amateur historians, and anyone who aspires to the altogether extraordinary!
+Inside this book, you'll find stories of 50 extraordinary people such as: Evel Knievel, who jumped his motorcycle over 14 Greyhound buses; The Iceman, the most well-preserved human, found in the ice after 5,300 years; Sam Patch, who jumped Niagara Falls for $75; Helen Thayer, who walked to the North Pole alone; and Roy Sullivan, who was struck by lightning 7 times.
+Even more intriguing facts await curious readers, amateur historians, and anyone who aspires to the altogether extraordinary!

-An introduction to the ways in which a designer communicates his or her ideas to the world.
-Written and designed just for those curious kids, not to mention their savvy parents, who want to learn the secret of how to make things dynamic and interesting.
-Chip Kidd explains not just the elements of design, including form, line, color, scale, typography, and more, but most important, how to use those elements in creative ways.
-Like putting the word "go" on a stop sign, Go is all about shaking things up--and kids will love its playful spirit and belief that the world looks better when you look at it differently.
+Learn about the ways in which a designer communicates his or her ideas to the world.
+Author Chip Kidd explains not just the elements of design, including form, line, color, scale, typography, and more, but most important, how to use those elements in creative ways.
+Like putting the word "go" on a stop sign, Go is all about shaking things up.
+Readers will love its playful spirit and belief that the world looks better when you look at it differently.

 On remote Codfish Island off the southern coast of New Zealand live the last 91 kakapo parrots on earth.
 Originally this bird numbered in the millions before humans brought predators to the islands.
 Now on the isolated island refuge, a team of scientists is trying to restore the kakapo population.